 Lecien’s 100% cotton Oxford fabric is heavier than quilting cotton.
 It is comparable to cotton sateen or home decor weight cotton.
 That’s what makes these bags so nice even though they are very simple.
 The fabric is only 42” wide, so if you are using a wider fabric you will have some left over.
 You could still make these bags with quilting weight fabric, but your bag will be less sturdy.

-Today I will share my first interpretation: 1 big bag from a yard of Flower Sugar Maison Oxford fabric.
+This free sewing tutorial includes my first interpretation: 1 big bag from a yard of Flower Sugar Maison Oxford fabric.

 I have already shared my second interpretation: 2 smaller bags.
 Make sure you see how to make these two bags from 1 yard of fabric!